-Microsoft introduces HoloLens to businesses
+Microsoft introduces HoloLens to businesses via Dynamics 365

-Microsoft announced new AI and mixed-reality applications for its Dynamics 365 online business software, putting to use its augmented-reality goggles HoloLens for businesses.
+Microsoft has announced new AI and mixed-reality applications for its Dynamics 365 online business software, putting to use its augmented-reality goggles HoloLens for businesses.

 The additions to its cloud-based software came two years after HoloLens was launched.